 As Liquid continues to become foundational infrastructure for the new financial system being built on Bitcoin, engineers, companies, and other members of the Liquid community will need a complete kit of tools and resources at their fingertips.

-We look forward to working closely with each member to build out this informational resource, helping to best position Liquid and Bitcoin for the coming wave of institutional adoption.
+The Liquid Federation looks forward to working closely with each member to build out this informational resource, helping to best position Liquid and Bitcoin for the coming wave of institutional adoption.
 We must build this new financial future on Bitcoin and its layer-2 solutions, or we are simply replacing a fragile, centralized, too-big-to-fail system with another.

 Marco Argentieri (@tierotiero), Head of Product at Vulpem Ventures, the software company behind Marina, Liquid.Taxi, and Nigiri Bitcoin opened with a bullish case for Liquid, that ticked all the boxes: covenants, Confidential Transactions, native asset issuance, atomic swaps, and fast block times.